Our Historic Building

 The glorious building that you visit today is the result of years of careful renovation and restoration.
 In 1997, the historic building was officially renamed the National Building Museum.

-For more information about the National Building Museum's historic home, pick up a copy of National Building Museum from Scala Publishers, available at the Museum Shop or online.
+For more information about the National Building Museum's historic home, the Museum Shop offers excellent publications about its history.
 You can also check out our National Building Museum quick facts.

 Learn more about the National Building Museum's connection to the Civil War.